-Enjoy a bit more seclusion when you stay at Maison Pierre, a grand French country estate nestled on eight-and-a-half acres.
+Discover Bordeaux with Inspirato at Maison Pierre, a grand French country estate nestled on 8.5 acres.
+Sip and savor the region’s lauded wines while enjoying a bit more seclusion.
 The historic main chateau comes with a separate guest cottage, saltwater pool, and private orangerie that’s been converted into a sunlit dining room.